-We never thought we would taste better gelato than the gelato that we enjoyed in Bologna on a previous trip, but Matera came close.
+We never thought we would taste better gelato than the gelato that we enjoyed in Northern Italian cities like Bologna, Rome, Venice and Verona, but Matera came close.
 Our favorite gelato was the organic (biologico) gelato served at trendy Lounge Caffè.
 The nutty pistachio and chocolate cherry flavors and creamy textures were spot-on.

 As if the ancient city with its caves isn’t enough, Matera is situated over a ravine.
 This topography makes the city perfect for hiking and exploring.

 The bend of Matera’s main road through the Sassi empties into the Parco della Murgia Materana, a mini Italian version of the Grand Canyon, where adventurers can rock climb and less adventurous travelers can hike through many of the cities nearby ravines which wind through a network of caves, picturesque hills and peaceful streams.
 (We fell into the latter category.)